EmuDeck/emudeck.github.io/docs/file-management/steamos/file-management.md

 For one reason or another, your ROM may be corrupt and may not work properly.
 One way to confirm that you have a valid ROM is by comparing it to the ROM page on [redump.org](http://redump.org).
 Redump is an internet community "dedicated to collecting precise and accurate information about every video game ever released".
 You can validate your ROM by comparing its MD5 Checksum, a 32-character hexadecimal number that is computed on a file, to the MD5 Checksum on [redump.org](http://redump.org).

+Alternatively, you may also use No-Intro's DAT-o-MATIC, [https://datomatic.no-intro.org/](https://datomatic.no-intro.org/).
+No-Intro is an internet community similar to Redump.
+For No-Intro's website, see [https://no-intro.org/](https://no-intro.org/).

 **Here's How**

 #### How to Find your MD5 Checksum